broadinstitute/polyphonia/README.md

    `docker run -v $(pwd):/mnt/data -it --rm quay.io/broadinstitute/polyphonia`

-   - [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)` quay.io/broadinstitute/polyphonia` creates a new file system (a container) copied from the snapshot (docker image) we created, which is stored at quay.io/broadinstitute/polyphonia.
+   - [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)` quay.io/broadinstitute/polyphonia` creates a new file system (a container) copied from the snapshot (docker image) we created.
+(Our snapshot is stored at quay.io/broadinstitute/polyphonia.)
 This new file system is isolated from the rest of your computer.
    - `-v $(pwd):/mnt/data` connects your current directory on your computer (`pwd`) to the `/mnt/data` directory in the new file system.
 (If you navigate to `/mnt/data` in the new file system, you will see your own familiar files.)
    - `-it` connects and provides a terminal for you to communicate with the new file system.
    - `--rm` automatically destroys the new file system once it is exited.